20 Best Things to Do in Albufeira, Portugal (2025 Guide)

 2 – Admire the vistas from São Rafael Beach viewpoint

-I love admiring the splendid views from São Rafael Beach viewpoints.
+One of the best things to do in Albufeira is to admire the splendid views from São Rafael Beach viewpoints.

 The best way to explore the breathtaking Algarvian coastline is definitely by boat.

-Tours start from 30 euros and bookings in advance are highly recommended.
+Tours start from 30 euros, and bookings in advance are highly recommended.

 Many boats berthed in the Marina de Albufeira, and people leaving an orange tour boat